Florida Motorcycle Accidents and Spinal Cord Injuries

 The NSCISC says that tetraplegia (paralysis over large portions of the body) is caused by injury to one of the eight cervical (neck) segments of the spinal cord.
 Paraplegia (paralysis in one or more limbs) is caused by injury to the thoracic, lumbar or sacral regions of the spinal cord.

-The NSCISC also reports that the median number of days an SCI victim spends in the hospital is 11, and less than 1 percent of SCI victims make a complete neurologic recovery by the time they leave the hospital.
-The average daily cost of a hospital stay in Florida in 2010 was estimated to be $1,766.
+The NSCISC also reports that the median number of days an SCI victim spends in the hospital is 12, and less than 1 percent of SCI victims make a complete neurologic recovery by the time they leave the hospital.

 Contact a Florida Motorcycle Accident Attorney Today